andremanns/Deciduous-Woodland-Change-in-England-and-Wales-1990-2024-Implications-for-the-Marsh-Tit/README.md

 Net change trends broadly reflected those observed in figures 4a and 4b, with the largest increases (>+6%) concentrating in the North East, South Wales and Western Leicestershire.
 High loss areas by comparison (≤-6%), were less abundant converging in parts of the North West and South East.
 Outside of these loss regions, DW cover predominantly remained constant or increased moderately (+2% < x ≤ +6%), indicating that afforestation processes were dominant overall.

 ## 5. Regional Trends
-Figures 5a to 5c illustrate the percentage change in DW area across ITL1 (International Territorial Level 1) regions in England and Wales between 1990 and 2024.
+Figures 5a to 5c illustrate the percentage change in DW area across International Territorial Level 1 (ITL1) regions in England and Wales between 1990 and 2024.
 Values were calculated relative to baseline levels of DW recorded in 1990.

 <h3 align='left'>Figure 5a: DW Regional Loss  </h3>
 <p align='left'><image src='images/regional/regional_loss.png' width=1100></p>